apache/cordova-docs/docs/en/edge/cordova/media/capture/captureVideo.md

 Description
 -----------

-This method starts an asynchronous operation to capture video recordings using the device video recording application.
-The operation allows the device user to capture multiple recordings in a single session.
+Starts an asynchronous operation to capture video recordings using the device's video recording application.
+The operation allows the user to capture more than one recordings in a single session.

-The capture operation ends when either the user exits the video recording application, or the maximum number of recordings, specified by the __limit__ parameter in CaptureVideoOptions, has been reached.
-If no value is provided for the __limit__ parameter, a default value of one (1) is used, and the capture operation will terminate after the user records a single video clip.
+The capture operation ends when either the user exits the video recording application, or the maximum number of recordings specified by `CaptureVideoOptions.limit` is reached.
+If no `limit` parameter value is specified, it defaults to one (1), and the capture operation terminates after the user records a single video clip.

-When the capture operation is finished, it will invoke the CaptureCB callback with an array of MediaFile objects describing each captured video clip file.
-If the operation is terminated by the user before an video clip is captured, the CaptureErrorCB callback will be invoked with a CaptureError object with the CaptureError.`CAPTURE_NO_MEDIA_FILES` error code.
+When the capture operation finishes, it the `CaptureCB` callback executes with an array of `MediaFile` objects describing each captured video clip file.
+If the user terminates the operation before capturing a video clip, the `CaptureErrorCB` callback executes with a `CaptureError` object featuring a `CaptureError.CAPTURE_NO_MEDIA_FILES` error code.

 Supported Platforms
 -------------------